RomanVPX/starless-c/README.md

 * Distortion of the background sky.
 * Dust rendering (ported from the original).
 * Post-processing effects:
-  * Airy Disk bloom (ported from the original, for physically-based diffraction bloom).
+  * Airy Disk bloom (physically-based diffraction bloom).
-  * Bloom (Gaussian blur-based, ported from the original).
+  * Gaussian bloom (blur-based, ported from the original).
 * Multi-threaded rendering for performance.
 * Compatibility with the original `.scene` file format.